 So what can be done?

 Try our Purge Service First.

 We fix the main problem of related transactions.
 We separate the Cash Receipt and Cash Disbursement Journals tied to Sale Invoices and Purchases.
 Then pay each one individually.
-This frees ups the transactions that are tied together and create each one as it’s own separate entry.
-Which then breaks the related transactions errors you see in your purgelog.txt file.
+This frees ups the transactions that are tied together and creates each one as it’s own separate entry.
+Which then breaks the related transaction errors you see in your purgelog.txt file.
 Our purge service can solve the number one reason for poor purge results: Could not purge related transactions.

 By separating the transactions, we can purge about 45% - 75% more transactions then the standard Sage 50 Purge.
 Again, it all depends upon which features you are using and if the transaction is needed for Job Cost, Serialized Inventory or LIFO/FIFO Costing Buckets.

 You could start a new company.
 DataSoft can create all the maintenance records, customers vendors, inventory, etc., bring in any outstanding transactions sales orders, sales journals, purchase orders, and purchases.
 The only issue with this is you are using LIFO FIFO.
 The Inventory evaluation needs to be brought in as Average Costing to start out.
 If you were to bring in the actual costing buckets from LIFO FIFO that would defeat the purpose.
 Because all those old transactions would also need to be imported.
 Once you start ending inventory transactions the LIFO FIFO buckets will start to populate properly

 Most companies try to use our Purge Service First see what the results are then in the last effort they will rebuild the company.